Sandwich1699975/NetCheck/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 ![Summary Dashboard](assets/summary.png)
-Caption: A screenshot of the summary section of the Grafana dashboard with 2 devices reporting
+> Caption: A screenshot of the summary section of the Grafana dashboard with 2 devices reporting

-> [!IMPORTANT]
-> Work In Progress

 A persistent network uptime and speed logging Grafana client intended for use on mutiple Raspberry Pis.
 Based on [MiguelNdeCarvalho/speedtest-exporter](https://github.com/MiguelNdeCarvalho/speedtest-exporter)